luisejroblesci/mcp-server-circleci/README.md

 In the Name field, enter the name of the CircleCI remote MCP server (e.g. circleci-remote-mcp).

-Select the transport protocol.
+Select the transport protocol (stdio).

-Currently, only stdio is supported.

 In the Command field, enter the shell command created previously that the MCP server will run when it initializes (e.g. /full/path/to/circleci-remote-mcp.sh).